LAripping/3bay/README.md

    * Usual description here, who did what, why, when.
    * Add actual README notes
    * Add the Project description file (and link through the README)
+   * HTTPS requested in the description can be implemented in (Tomcat deployments) by using the (linked-here) `server.xml` file instead of Tomcat's original one.
    * The whole process to Install, Configure, Start (NetBeans, Glashfish, mysql,...)